coreboot/coreboot/Documentation/security/smm.md

 to applications running in [ring0].
 It has a higher privilege level than [ring0] and resides in the SMRAM region which cannot be accessed from [ring0].

-SMM can be entered by issuing System Managment Interrupts (SMIs).
+SMM can be entered by issuing System Management Interrupts (SMIs).

 ## Secure data exchange